qool-gen/cafe-review/README.md

 using one hot encoding could be too long ~ 80 characters. so, it's good to break the coded cuisine into 4 parts.

 how?
-cuisine is decomposed into country and aux country = Turkish, Middle eastern etc aux = Deli, Street Food
+cuisine is decomposed into country and aux. country = Turkish, Middle eastern etc. aux = Deli, Street Food.

 example?
-Cuisine : Italian, Steakhouse, Barbecue
+Cuisine : Italian, Steakhouse, Barbecue.
-Country : Italian
+Country : Italian.
-Aux     : Steakhouse, Barbecua
+Aux     : Steakhouse, Barbecue.